HOPE-NEXUS/HOPE-NEXUS/README.md

 My goal with coding is to help others.
 I enjoy being able to create something that other people can use to make their lives easier.
 I take criticism well, and use suggestions to improve the product.
 The wants and/or needs of the userbase are always my priority, because without a supportive userbase, the product has no real purpose. <br>

-Over the last few years, my knowledge and experience have expanded, as i keep my main project either private or for sale.
+Over the last few years, my knowledge and experience have expanded, due to my main projects which are either private or sold.